Loading...

 If it is found that you repeatedly died during a siege to sabotage your own side, you will be punished.
 This will be reviewed on a case-by-case basis: nobody will be punished for simply being bad at PvP.

-• Non-peaceful towns must be separated from other towns by three chunks.
+• Non-peaceful towns must be separated from other towns by eight chunks.
+Town claims existing prior to January 2023 may remain 3 chunks away from other towns.

-• Attackers should not have to cross claimed land in order to reach a siege on your town.
+• Ideally, attackers should not have to cross claims land in order to reach a siege on your town.

 An example of a peaceful and non-peaceful town violating this rule: a peaceful town partially surrounds the non-peaceful town to make it impossible to be attacked from the west.

-• This would be illegal even if the peaceful town was separated from the non-peaceful town by three chunks.
+• This would be illegal even if the peaceful town was separated from the non-peaceful town by three or eight chunks.
 There is no 'loophole' in the rules here: the town is still encased.

 Do not start so-called “fake" or "meme" sieges.